 Provide free to use data and ensure that it is published on the „right“ channels.

 - How do we motivate popular platforms to use the data set?

-Informing experts and the public press about our standards, what problems we solve, the available data and its possible uses.
+Informing experts and the public press about our standard, the problems we solve, the data provided and its possible uses.

 We would like to: